 My research is focused on two small molecules that have key ecological functions – nitrate and methionine.
-Nitrate impacts the structure, productivity and biodiversity of marine and terrestrial ecosystems via a complex cycle of microbially-mediated reactions.
-Methionine is fundamental to all cells, because it has been a critical regulator for the growth of organisms throughout evolution and up to the present day.
+Nitrate impacts the structure, productivity and biodiversity of ecosystems via a complex cycle of microbially-mediated reactions.
+Methionine is fundamental to all cells, because it has been a critical regulator for the growth of organisms throughout evolution.

 I am also interested in how stable isotopes can be used to learn about modern and ancient human societies.

 - Unlocking the clumped isotope signatures of marine nitrate

 - How much of the methionine in humans is industrially synthesized? - General-purpose stable isotope analyzer (collaboration with Thermo Fisher Scientific, Bremen)

 Neubauer C, Landecker H. (in review) Fossil fuel to food: Understanding the synthetic origins of ten percent of human cellular methionine.

 Neubauer C, Cremiere A, Wang XT, Thiagarajan N, Sessions AL, Adkins JF, Dalleska NF, Turchyn AV, Clegg JA, Moradian A, Sweredoski MJ, Garbis SD, Eiler JM (2020) Stable isotope analysis of intact oxyanions using electrospray Orbitrap mass spectrometry.
 Anal Chem [Link]

 Neubauer C, Sweredoski MJ, Moradian A, Newman DK, Robins RJ, Eiler JM (2018).
 Scanning the isotopic structure of molecules by tandem mass spectrometry.
 Int J Mass Spec [Link]